Bill Shipsey

-Bill Shipsey (born 22 June 1958) is a human rights activist, barrister (retired), artist event promoter, producer and consultant.
+Bill Shipsey (born 22 June 1958) is an Irish human rights activist, barrister (retired), artist event promoter, producer and consultant.
 He is the founder of Art for Amnesty, Amnesty International's global artist engagement programme, and the co-founder of Art 19.
 In November 2022 Art for Amnesty changed its name to Art for Human Rights.
 Shipsey remains its Executive Director.
 Art for Human Rights brings together artists of all disciplines in a collaborative effort to support human rights organisations including Amnesty International through the medium of the arts.

 Since 2018 he has lived in Paris.

 Art for Amnesty

 Music projects

 Shipsey joined Amnesty in the late 1970s, inspired in part by the activism of entertainers, who performed at the Monty-Python-esque 'Secret Policeman's Ball' benefit show.
 As founder of Art for Amnesty, Shipsey has brought together a number of world-renowned artists for music, literary, visual art and other artist lead projects that benefit Amnesty: